-Our institutional client sector serves institutional investors in over 45 markets across over 25 currencies, and in over 65 countries around the globe.
+Our institutional client sector serves institutional investors in over 65 countries around the globe and across over 25 currencies.
 We connect institutional investors with pools of liquidity using our flexible order and trading systems.
 Our clients trust the integrity of our markets and recognize the value they get by trading electronically: enhanced transparency, competitive pricing, efficient trade execution and regulatory compliance.